Examining the Seattle Seahawks' roster:

 DEFENSIVE LINE (9)

-Second-year defensive tackle Jesse Williams suffered a season-ending knee injury last week, but signing veteran Kevin Williams before minicamp was a major addition to the rotation at defensive tackle.
-After outstanding games in the last two weeks, Schofield has earned his spot as a nickel-package pass rusher.
-DE Benson Mayowa is on the bubble.
-Scruggs’ return after missing last season will help the depth because he can play defensive end or defensive tackle.
-The Seahawks are high on rookie defensive end Marsh, who will factor in in nickel packages.
+Second-year defensive tackle Jesse Williams suffered a season-ending knee injury last week, but signing Williams before minicamp was a major addition to the rotation at defensive tackle.
+The big battle here is between Schofield and Benson Mayowa for a rush end spot.
+Schofield jumped ahead of Mayowa Friday when Schofield had a sack, and tackle for loss and three QB hits.
+Scruggs’ return after missing last season will help the depth because he can play defensive end and defensive tackle.
+The Seahawks are high on UCLA rookie defensive end Marsh, who will factor in in nickel packages.
 Rookie Jimmy Staten probably goes to the practice squad.
 Hill has been a disappointment so far in the preseason.

 Another tough cut is coming here.
 A.J.
 Jefferson had a great game at Denver, but suffered a significant ankle injury and is out for several weeks and may not be ready to start the season.
 So Adams could get that fifth CB spot.
 He has looked good and he can return kicks.
-Lane had a great game Friday with an interception, five tackles and three passes defensed.
-He'll start as the nickelback and likely is headed toward his best season as a pro.
+Lane will start as the nickelback.
 Simon, who missed his rookie year last season with injuries, has impressed everyone with his athleticism.
+He had a 103-yard interception return for a TD Friday night, but it was called back for a controversial illegal contact flag.

-Johnson has been solid all preseason and is the first backup at both safety spots.
+Johnson is the first backup at both safety spots and he had a sack on a blitz in Friday's game.
 Shead is listed as a cornerback, but the team needs him more at the safety spots.
-Chancellor is back after offseason hip surgery.
-Thomas had a 59-yard punt return Friday, so he may have earned double-duty despite the risk of injury to the defensive star.
-Rookie Eric Pinkins could spend the season on IR after injuring his foot.
+Chancellor is practicing again after offseason hip surgery.
+He probably will start in this week's preseason game against Chicago.
+Rookie Eric Pinkins might spend the season on IR after injuring his foot.

 These spots are set unless an injury occurs.